libgit2/libgit2/plan.md

 ### Unborn remote HEAD

 Teach the transports to advertise an unborn `HEAD` with its symref target, the way `upload-pack` does, so clone can tell a remote whose `HEAD` is unborn from one that records no `HEAD`.
-That would let clone honour the remote's target in the first case and apply the configured initial branch only in the second, matching Git for both and removing the divergence described above.
+That would let a future change honour the remote's target in the first case and apply the configured initial branch only in the second, matching Git for both without regressing existing clone behavior.
-This touches `src/libgit2/transports/local.c`, the smart transport's symref handling, and clone's recorded-`HEAD` path, which is why it was kept out of this pull request.
+This touches `src/libgit2/transports/local.c`, the smart transport's symref handling, and clone's recorded-`HEAD` path, so it remains outside this bundle transport change.

 ### Clar sandbox cleanup